jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * Now consider a situation where four outputs need to be controlled
 * A single input can only have one of two states, low/high

-    * Thus,  more than two input signals would be needed to decode to four outputs
+    * Thus, more than one input signals would be needed to decode to four outputs

 * Two input signals can have a total of four unique states